 - Another key reason to opt for flexible working conditions is to avoid fixed leasing arrangements (37%) that hamper businesses’ ability to expand and contract rapidly.

-Team managers and directors across the globe report that they plan to allow workers to work remotely either one or two days a week.
-This is roughly aligned with worker demand, suggesting that there is no particular struggle between management and workers for flexible working, and rather that it is understood and appreciated on both ends.
+Team managers and directors across the globe report that they plan to allow workers to work remotely either one or one to two days a week.
+This is roughly aligned with worker demand suggesting that there is no particular struggle between management and workers for flexible working, rather that it is understood and appreciated both ends.

-Just over one in ten employers, however, will allow workers to be remote for the entire week.
+Just over one in ten, however, will allow workers to be remote the entire week.

 The business perks of remote working

-The personal and business benefits of mobile working number among the many reasons it has become mainstream.
-In particular, business people report that it improves their travel schedule, and helps them be physically closer to clients and prospects.
-Their concentration also benefits, as a change of scenery often helps them regain focus.
-As a result, productivity also increases.
+Among the reasons that have made mobile working mainstream are both personal and business benefits.
+In particular, business people report that it helps them be physically closer to clients and prospects, improve their travel schedule, and concentrate especially as a change of scenery often helps them regain focus.
+Productivity also therefore increases.

-Workers report that flexibility also has a positive effect on morale, and helps employees be closer to their family.
-Flexibility enables these employees to get home earlier and participate in activities, such as the school run, that a lengthier commute would have made impossible.
+Workers report that flexibility also has a positive effect on morale and helps them be closer to their family as they are able to get home earlier or to take part in activities such as the school run that a lengthier commute would have made impossible.

 A growing business trend

-While the main driver is, of course, the reduction of fixed office costs, many businesses have made agility a key part of their business plan.
-As such, they are choosing services and solutions that allow them the flexibility to expand and contract rapidly in response to market changes.
+While the main driver is of course the reduction of fixed office costs, many businesses have made agility a key part of their business plan and are choosing services and solutions that allow them the flexibility to expand and contract rapidly in response to market changes.

 Australia 50% of Australian workers think cost reduction will be one of the main drivers of flexible working in 2017